peterjhaine/math_614-spring_2026/README.md

     \end{figure}
 ```
 You can also modify the width of the figure to look nicer by replacing `width=\linewidth` by `width=0.6\linewidth` or however wide you want it to be.
+Try to name the figures something indicative (and unique).

 Ideally, I would like to make nice versions of all of the images in Adobe Illustrator (like I did for Lecture 2).
 If you also want to make some nice versions, let me know!